Pep Biel

-Pep Biel Mas Jaume (born 5 September 1996) is a Spanish professional footballer who plays as an attacking midfielder and winger for Major League Soccer club Charlotte FC, on loan from Olympiacos.
+Pep Biel Mas Jaume (born 5 September 1996) is a Spanish professional footballer who plays as an attacking midfielder and winger for Major League Soccer club Charlotte FC.

 Career

 Early career

 Biel was born in Sant Joan, Majorca, Balearic Islands, and started his career with CE Constància.
 On 16 December 2012, aged only 16, he made his first team debut by coming on as a second-half substitute in a 1–0 Segunda División B home loss against CE L'Hospitalet.

 In 2013 Biel moved to Rayo Vallecano, returning to the youth setup.
 In July 2015, after finishing his formation and having appeared rarely for the B-team, he joined CD Llosetense also in the third division.

 On 14 June 2016, Biel signed for another reserve team, RCD Mallorca B in the third division.
 On 17 August, however, he was loaned to Tercera División side AD Almudévar for the season.